 Now, the LACDA will implement, as its highest weighted priority, an EHV Super One-Time Limited Preference.
-Under this preference, the LACDA will grant up to 1,500 vouchers for families and individuals referred through the Continuum of Care (CoC) Coordinated Entry System (CES) that were found eligible under the LACDA's EHV program.
+Under this preference, the LACDA will grant up to 750 vouchers for families and individuals referred through the Continuum of Care (CoC) Coordinated Entry System (CES) that were found eligible under the LACDA's EHV program.
 To qualify for local preference eligibility, families and individuals must be holding an active EHV and must have not secured housing under an EHV-funded Housing Assistance Payment Contract for the first time.

-Individuals and families will be required to meet all HCV program eligibility requirements and will be granted portability rights.
+Individuals and families will be required to meet all HCV program eligibility requirements.
 Admission will be on a first-come, first-served basis and will be subject to voucher availability.